Coronavirus Disease 2019 (COVID-19)

 1. Vaccination: see Vaccines: COVID-19.

-In 2022, mass vaccination projects were being conducted around the world.
+In 2022, mass vaccination projects were conducted around the world.
 Several vaccines were approved by various national and international agencies, including mRNA, viral vector, and inactivated virus vaccines.
-With the Omicron VOC, reports suggested an efficacy rate of ~50% in preventing symptomatic disease with significant waning of the effect in the months following the vaccine.
-A higher and longer-lasting efficacy is observed in preventing hospitalization, critical illness, and death.Evidence 19Moderate Quality of Evidence (moderate confidence that we know true effects of the intervention).
+With the Omicron VOC, reports suggested an efficacy rate of ~50% in preventing symptomatic disease with a significant waning of the effect in the months following vaccination.
+A higher and longer-lasting efficacy is observed in preventing hospitalization, critical illness, and death.Evidence 14Moderate Quality of Evidence (moderate confidence that we know true effects of the intervention).
 Quality of Evidence lowered due to indirectness.
 Polack FP, Thomas SJ, Kitchin N, et al; C4591001 Clinical Trial Group.
 Safety and Efficacy of the BNT162b2 mRNA Covid-19 Vaccine.
 N Engl J Med.
 2020 Dec 31;383(27):2603-2615. doi: 10.1056/NEJMoa2034577.
 Epub 2020 Dec 10.
 PMID: 33301246; PMCID: PMC7745181.
 Vaccines and Related Biological Products Advisory Committee Meeting: December 17, 2020.
 FDA Briefing Document: Moderna COVID-19 Vaccine.
 Published December 17, 2020.
 Accessed December 24, 2020. https://www.fda.gov/advisory-committees/advisory-committee-calendar/vaccines-and-related-biological-products-advisory-committee-december-17-2020-meeting-announcement Altarawneh HN, Chemaitelly H, Ayoub HH, et al. Effects of Previous Infection and Vaccination on Symptomatic Omicron Infections.
 N Engl J Med.
 2022 Jul 7;387(1):21-34. doi: 10.1056/NEJMoa2203965.
 Epub 2022 Jun 15.
 PMID: 35704396; PMCID: PMC9258753.
 Chalkias S, Harper C, Vrbicky K, et al. A Bivalent Omicron-Containing Booster Vaccine against Covid-19.
 N Engl J Med.
 2022 Oct 6;387(14):1279-1291. doi: 10.1056/NEJMoa2208343.
 Epub 2022 Sep 16.
 PMID: 36112399; PMCID: PMC9511634.
 Barouch DH.
 Covid-19 Vaccines - Immunity, Variants, Boosters.
 N Engl J Med.
 2022 Sep 15;387(11):1011-1020. doi: 10.1056/NEJMra2206573.
 Epub 2022 Aug 31.
 PMID: 36044620; PMCID: PMC9454645.
-Bivalent vaccines were introduced in Ontario in October 2022 with intention activity against the BA.1 (Moderna) as well as BA.4 and BA.5 (Moderna/Pfizer) Omicron variants.

 2. Pharmacologic prevention: Numerous potential strategies are being investigated.

-Prophylaxis with tixagevimab/cilgavimab (brand name Evusheld) against COVID-19 is used in heavily immunocompromised patients unable to mount immunity from vaccines.Evidence 20Moderate Quality of Evidence (moderate confidence that we know true effects of the intervention).
+Prophylaxis with tixagevimab/cilgavimab (brand name Evusheld) against COVID-19 is used in heavily immunocompromised patients unable to mount immunity from vaccines.Evidence 15Moderate Quality of Evidence (moderate confidence that we know true effects of the intervention).
 Quality of Evidence lowered due to indirectness.
 Levin MJ, Ustianowski A, De Wit S, et al; PROVENT Study Group.
 Intramuscular AZD7442 (Tixagevimab-Cilgavimab) for Prevention of Covid-19.
 N Engl J Med.
 2022 Jun 9;386(23):2188-2200. doi: 10.1056/NEJMoa2116620.
 Epub 2022 Apr 20.
 PMID: 35443106; PMCID: PMC9069994.
 However, concerns over resistance to newer variants in late 2022 has led to a recommendation against its routine use.

 Nonspecific Prevention